bspeice/speice.io/_drafts/isomorphic-apps.md

 ```

 But we're not done yet!
 After we compile Rust into WASM and link WASM to Javascript (via `wasm-bindgen` and `webpack`),
 we still have to make an Electron app.
-For this purpose I used an Electron starter from [Electron Forge],
+For this purpose I used a starter app from [Electron Forge],
 and then a [`prestart` script](https://github.com/bspeice/isomorphic_rust/blob/master/percy/package.json#L8)
-to actually handle the build process.
+to actually handle starting the application.

 The [final toolchain](https://github.com/bspeice/isomorphic_rust/blob/master/percy/package.json#L8)
 looks something like this: